Bcapozzi10/bcapozzi10/README.md

 ---

-## 🌟 What Sets Me Apart
+## 🤩 Why I stand out!

 I combine communication and public relations skills with an interest in digital media and technology.
 My Digital Studies minor allows me to explore the technical side of communication while my PR concentration helps me understand how to communicate effectively with different audiences.

-> 💡 **My goal:** To build meaningful relationships, communicate effectively with different audiences, and use my creativity and people skills to succeed in a career in sales or public relations!
+>  **✧My goals✧  :** To build meaningful relationships, communicate effectively with different audiences, and use my creativity and people skills to succeed in a career in sales or public relations!

 ---

-## 📌 Currently Exploring
+##  🗺️ I am Currently Exploring:

 ```text
 📣 Public Relations      █████████░